4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 3. Two copies of `Image View`_.
 The main panel is placed on the right.
     The left panel can be used to preview raw data, selected segmentation, or be replaced with `Measurements`_ panel using controls placed above it:
+4.  `Segmentation parameters`_ - This panel is used to set parameters of segmentation

 .. image::  images/main_window_cmp.png
        :alt: Main Roi Analysis GUI